-Establishing connectivity in a wireless network can be a complex task for which various (sometimes conflicting) objectives may need to be optimized.
-To permit a packet to be routed from any origin node to any destination node in the network, the corresponding communication graph must be connected (or strongly connected if unidirectional communication links are permitted).
-In addition to requiring connectivity, various properties can be imposed on the network, including low power consumption [21,27], bounded average traffic load [9, 14], small average hop distance between sender-receiver pairs [1], low dilation (t-spanner) [1,3,6,7,16,22,25], and minimal interference; this latter objective, minimizing interference (and, consequently, minimizing the required bandwidth), is the focus of much recent research [1,2,5,12,18-20,23,24,27-31] and of this paper.
+Establishing connectivity in a wireless network can be a complex task for which various (sometimes conflicting) objectives must be optimized.
+To permit a packet to be routed from any origin node to any destination node in the network, the corresponding communication graph must be connected.
+In addition to requiring connectivity, various properties can be imposed on the network, including low power consumption [20, 27], bounded average traffic load [10, 12], small average hop distance between sender-receiver pairs [1], low dilation (t-spanner) [1,3,6,7, 14,21,25], and minimal interference; this latter objective, minimizing interference (and, consequently, minimizing the required bandwidth), is the focus of much recent research [1,2,5,9,11,17-19,22-24,27-31] and of this paper.